-The Office of Residential Life at Union College supports both the mission of the College and the mission of Student Affairs by providing a living environment that fosters personal development, cultivates opportunities for student learning outside the classroom, encourages global responsibility, and develops engaged, active citizens through service to the community.
+The Office of Residential Life at Union College supports the both the mission of the college and that of the division of Student Affairs by providing an inclusive living environment that fosters personal development and cultivates opportunities for student learning that complement the academic curriculum.
+The residential experience encourages social responsibility, cultural competence, and develops engaged citizens during their time at Union and beyond.

 Please read through the following closing information so you are aware of what you will need to do before you leave on-campus housing in June!

 In efforts to maintain a healthy environment for all its students, faculty, staff and visitors, Union College will become a tobacco/smoke-free environment effective July 1, 2016 The initiative, which bans tobacco use within the buildings and/or on the ground owned or leased by the College, is the product of a combined student, faculty and staff task force.
 Over the course of the upcoming year, the Task Force for a Tobacco/Smoke-Free Union will lead the College's efforts as it transitions to a tobacco/smoke-free campus.
 To learn more about the policy a for information and resources on smoking cessation please visit our tobacco/smoke-free policy.